RestyaPlatform/board/docs/estimated-time-plugin-installation.md

 ---
-description: Estimated Time Tracking Plugin Installation
+description: This document contains information about how to install Estimated Time Tracking Plugin from admin panel.
 ---

 # Estimated Time Tracking Plugin Installation